-Hopefully you can simply be honest in this question, by simply stating that the department was outsourced to Poland, the company declared bankruptcy or was forced to downsized and laid people off according to the “first in, first out” policy, hence your decision of leaving the company.
+Hopefully, you can simply be honest in this question, by simply stating that the department was outsourced to Poland, the company declared bankruptcy or was forced to downsize and laid people off according to the “first in, first out” policy, hence your decision of leaving the company.

 In any case, it is important to avoid saying anything negative about your previous employer, no matter how much you might want to.

 Say: “While I love my job and the company, after several years I no longer feel challenged in my role and am interested in exploring opportunities that would allow me to develop professionally and learn new skills.”